0xPolygonID/docs/docs/issuer/issuer-configuration.md

 ## State Contract
 The State Contract stores the Global Identity State Tree.
 The GIST State represents a snapshot of the states of all the identities operating in the system.
 The design of the State Contract allows identities to authenticate themselves using Identity Profiles.

 Every time that an identity is updated, for example when a credential is issued using SMT Proof or revoked, it needs to perform a State Transition.
-This process consists of generating a zk-proof or a digitally signed message that proves that the identity is authorized to perform the state transition.
-Then State contract verifies the proof on-chain via its transitState (for zk-proofs) or transitStateGeneric (generic as name suggests) function.
+This process consists of generating a ZK-proof or a digitally-signed message that proves that the identity is authorized to perform the state transition.
+Then the State contract verifies the proof on-chain via its transitState (for ZK-proofs) or transitStateGeneric (generic, as the name suggests) function.

 Learn more about state contract [here](https://docs.iden3.io/contracts/state/).